pborenstein/esther.lol/src/esther.md

 and bitterly.

 Esther's maids and attendants told her what Mordechai, her cousin or uncle, was doing and the queen became very concerned.
-She sent clothing to Mordechai to replace the sackcloth, but he would not accept them.
+She sent clothing to Mordechai to replace the sackcloth, but he sent the clothes right back.
 Esther asked one of her attendants to find out what was up with the sackcloth and ashes.

-Mordechai gave the servant a copy of the decree that had been circulated in Shushan, with the words "to destroy them" highlighted.
-He told the servant to show the decree to Esther, and to ask her to go to the king to beg and plead for her people.
+Mordechai gave the attendant a copy of the decree that had been circulated in Shushan, with the words "to destroy them" highlighted.
+He told the attendant to show the decree to Esther, and to ask her to go to the king to beg and plead for her people.

 Esther responded to Mordechai: